European Crystallographic Association: History

 ECA was founded during the 17th European Crystallographic Meeting (ECM) in Lisbon in 1997 and is the successor of the European Crystallographic Committee (ECC), which existed since 1972 and which organised earlier ECMs.
 The early history of ECA until ECM 25 in Istanbul has been published by C. Lecomte.
 The more recent history was summarised during ECM 28 in Warwick/England in 2013.

 Organisation

 The governing bodies of ECA are the Council and the Executive Committee.
 The Council devises all ECA policies and each national member is represented by one Councillor.
 Individual members elect one Councillor for every 100 members.
 The Executive Committee is responsible for the day-to-day operation in between Council meetings.

 Special interest groups (SIGs) and general interest groups (GIGs) offer a platform for scientists sharing similar scientific interests.
 Both SIGs and GIGs contribute actively to the scientific program of the European Crystallographic Meetings.

 Prizes

-ECA awards the Max-Perutz-Prize for special achievements in any field of crystallography.
-Together with the European Neutron Scattering Association (ENSA) it awards the Erwin Felix Lewy Bertaut Prize to a young scientist in recognition of notable contributions to the investigation of matter using crystallographic or neutron scattering methods..